mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/tensorflow_diff/grad.md

 TensorFlow: Compute the gradient of `ys` with respect to `xs`, and return a list of the same length as `xs`.

 MindSpore: Compute the first derivative.
-When `grad_position` is set to int or tuple of int, the corresponding input derivatives are computed. if `weights` is set, the network parameters derivatives will be computed.
+When `grad_position` is set to int or tuple of int, the corresponding input derivatives are computed.
+If `weights` is set, the network parameters derivatives will be computed.
 If `has_aux` is True, only the first output of `fn` participates in the computation, in this case, the `fn` should has at least two outputs.

 ## Code Example